meteor-velocity/velocity/CONTRIBUTING.md

 Checklist for reporting a bug

+* [ ] Search if the bug is already reported.
+Open a new issue, when you aren't sure if an existing issue is about        the same bug.
 * [ ] Reproducible bug with a repro

 If you can't do the reporoducible repo, then please be sure to do the following: